carlablanco/dlp-to-data-catalog-asset/README.md

 1. Move to the program directory.

-2.Create the template running the [following command](#run-the-program-locally), just like running it locally but on the cloud shell.
+2.Create the template running the [following command](#run-the-program-locally), just like running it locally, but on the cloud shell.

 3. Create the DataFlow Job from your template saved in Google Cloud Storage.